Published: June 30, 2020. Updated [June 17, 2022]

 4. Bring the right planning team together.

-Sales territory design, when done correctly, is a collaborative effort.
+Sales territory planning, when done correctly, is a collaborative effort.
 It’s important to consider the bigger picture, and you have to make sure that every part of your organization is aligned on strategy and all efforts are driving towards the same goals.

 Having input from sales, operations, finance, marketing, product development, etc. is crucial.
-They don’t necessarily have to sit at the table and physically map out territories, but there should be a consensus amongst leadership on strategy, messaging, and communication.
+They don’t necessarily have to sit at the table and physically map out sales territories, but there should be a consensus amongst leadership on strategy, messaging, and communication.

 Tools for Sales Territory Planning

 By nature, sales territory planning is a difficult, time-consuming process—especially when it is done manually.
-One of the easiest ways to ensure your territory design is efficient and effective is to use a sales territory planning solution.
+One of the easiest ways to ensure your territory plan is efficient and effective is to use a sales territory planning solution.
 In fact, using a territory solution can help reduce planning time up to 75 percent.

 Aside from faster design, there are many benefits to using sales territory planning technology.
 To streamline the planning process, these tools allow you to input all of your data sources into one place, analyze existing territories, and visualize new designs with interactive maps.
 Many can also integrate with your existing incentive compensation and sales planning solutions to maintain consistency across your entire organization.

 Once you have your planning data in hand, you’re ready to actually map out your sales territories.
-The goal is to create a balanced map so you can evenly distribute reps for the best results.
+The goal is to create a balanced sales territory map so you can evenly distribute reps for the best results.
 Again, following best practices is a must—here are a few quick tips you should consider when designing a sales territory map.

 1. You need to achieve fair, balanced territories.